emmatekulova/flex_prover/fce-sign/README.md

 ### to-production times out

-Try restarting the proxy — it may have missed a signing policy round:
+Try restarting the proxy, it may have missed a signing policy round:

 ```bash
 docker compose down